ben-garcia/odin_facebook/README.md

 The purpose of the final project was to combine major concepts by building a miniature version of the popular social media site Facebook.

-Features include: user authentication(using the devise gem), users can sent friend requests and become friends(if the recipient user accepts of course), users can create posts(text only), users can leave comments on those posts created by their friends, users can sign in using facebook(omniauth-facebook gem)
+Features include: user authentication(using the devise gem), users can sent friend requests and become friends(if the recipient user accepts of course), users can create posts(text only), users can leave comments on those posts created by their friends, users can sign in using facebook using the omniauth-facebook gem

+NOTE: CURRENTLY NOT WORKING

 live at: https://frozen-beach-64260.herokuapp.com